-POLIT-248GR Topics in Politics: 'Grassroots Democracy' Spring.
+POLIT-248GR Topics in Politics: 'Grassroots Democracy'

+Not Scheduled for This Year.
 Credits: 4

 The central focus of this course is to explore theory and organizing practices of grassroots democracy.
 Each week the seminar will move back and forth between historical and theoretical reflection and reflection upon the experience of organizing communities.
 The course is motivated by citizens acting together to generate responses to the most challenging questions and issues of the present.

+Applies to requirement(s): Social Sciences

 A. Aslam

 POLIT-248PM Topics in Politics: 'Parties and Movements in American Politics'

+Not Scheduled for This Year.
+Credits: 4

 This course explores the relationship between political parties and social movements in the United States.
 Through a historical examination of abolitionist, labor, civil rights, and other movements, we will analyze how formal electoral politics intersects with the more fluid politics of protest and direct action.
 We will look at how parties have grown out of, allied with, co-opted or eschewed movements for social change.
 Students will develop a clear analytical sense of the conditions that facilitate successful movement-party dynamics, concluding with critical assessments concerning the impact of the Tea Party, Occupy Wall Street, and Black Lives Matter.

-Applies to requirement(s): Social Sciences Other Attribute(s): Speaking-Intensive, Writing-Intensive A. Hilton
+Applies to requirement(s): Social Sciences

+Other Attribute(s): Speaking-Intensive, Writing-Intensive

+A. Hilton

-Prerea: POLIT-104.
+Prereq: POLIT-104.